Dutch Oven Daddy

 • 2 sweet potatoes medium, diced

-• 7 tablespoon olive oil divided
+• 7 tablespoons olive oil divided

 • 4 lb rabbit